ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 HTTPS
 =====

-Whether it's accessed via website/web client or web service, Eagle ERP transmits authentication information in cleartext.
-This means a secure deployment of Eagle ERP must use HTTPS\ [#switching]_.
+Whether it's accessed via website/web client or web service, Eagle transmits authentication information in cleartext.
+This means a secure deployment of Eagle must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup:

-* Enable Eagle ERP's :option:`proxy mode <eagle-bin --proxy-mode>`.
-This should only be enabled when Eagle ERP is behind a reverse proxy
+* Enable Eagle's :option:`proxy mode <eagle-bin --proxy-mode>`.
+This should only be enabled when Eagle is behind a reverse proxy
 * Set up the SSL termination proxy (`Nginx termination example`_)
 * Set up the proxying itself (`Nginx proxying example`_)
 * Your SSL termination proxy should also automatically redirect non-secure